Making AI Make Sense

 FAQ

-A safer first commitment that gives the business, workflow owner, and technical reviewer one document to react to before anyone argues about rollout.
+This is the smaller first commitment that gives leaders and workflow owners something concrete to react to before anyone argues about rollout or tooling.

 What happens next